ProjectOpenOrbit/pyawd-lib/README.md

 AWD files are uncommon and thus are unusable in Unity, Blender, Unreal, etc.

 This library is used to convert the AWD files to a more common format such as OBJ, so we can use the 3D models in Unity.

+## Usage
+The `main.py` script provided in this repository can be used to batch convert AWD files to OBJ.

+Usage: `python main.py <AWD-Directory> <Target-OBJ-Directory>`

+Example: `python main.py ./awd_files ./obj_files`

+This will convert all AWD files in the `awd_files` directory and output the corresponding OBJ files in the `obj_files` directory.